harelsegev/INDXRipper/README.md

 Some files and folders may be listed under **/$Orphan**.
 This means they are deleted, their parent folder is also deleted, and their full path could not be resolved.

-If a file is listed under **\<Unknown\>**, on the other hand, it doesn't mean it's deleted.
-The entry was found in a deleted directory, and INDXRipper could not determine its parent directory.
+Files listed under **\<Unknown\>**, on the other hand, are not necessarily deleted.
+Those entries were found in a deleted directory, and INDXRipper could not determine their parent directory.

 ## Limitations
 * The tool may give false results.